 double floating point type).
 MIDI data is passed to the user as raw bytes using an std::vector<unsigned char>.

-The version number has been bumped to 3.0.0 because of the past API change concerning the renaming of the RtError class to RtMidiError.
+The version number has been bumped to 4.0.0 because of some new functions added to the API and because some private class definitions were moved out of the header file.
 Changes in this release include: